 The IEOM Master Thesis Presentation Award recognizes outstanding research in industrial engineering, manufacturing engineering, systems engineering, operations research, engineering management, operations management and related areas.
 Students must enroll in the masters’ program during the current academic year.
-These awards are presented at the 2020 Detroit Conference.
+These awards are presented at the 2022 Nigeria Conference.

 - The submitter must enroll in a masters’ program or be a recent graduate

 - A synopsis of the thesis should be submitted